flatironinstitute/ccn-software-sfn-2025/docs/source/full/day2/visual_coding.md

 ## Downloading and preparing data

 <div class="render-all">
-In this section, we will download the data from DANDI and extract the relevant parts for analysis and modeling.
+In this section, we will download the data and extract the relevant parts for analysis and modeling.
 This section is largely presented to you as is, so that you can get to the substantive sections more quickly.

 First we download and load the data into pynapple.
 </div>